Mary Christian (politician): Political career

-She served in the Virginia House of Delegates, from 1986 to 2003, and was a Democrat.
-She was also actively involved in politics throughout Hampton, Virginia.
-Before becoming a delegate, herself, in 1968 Christian organized a voter registration drive.
-More than a thousand people were able to register with Christian’s help.
-She then worked as a campaign manager for many politicians in Virginia.
+Before becoming a delegate, Christian organized a voter registration drive in 1968, in which over a thousand people were able to register.
+She also worked as a campaign manager for four Virginia campaigns.

+Christian served as a Hampton City School Board member in 1973, becoming the first African American woman to do so.

 In 1986, Christian was elected to the Virginia House of Delegates; she was the first African American woman to become a delegate from Hampton since Reconstruction.
 Through her time as a Virginia delegate, she established herself as a qualified delegate, receiving honors for her service in politics and activism.

-In 2015, Christian was interviewed, among others, to reflect on the Voting Rights Act.
-Christian witnessed the turbulence created by the Voting Rights Act in Virginia in the 1960s.
-She reflected on helping nursing home residents in Hampton register for voting.
-Many feeling anxious because of past accounts, including the difficulties that some individuals had when it came to paying the poll tax.
-Mary T. Christian worked with the younger generation as well, explaining that African Americans, prior to the 1965 Voting Rights Act, faced voter suppression through things such as guessing games in order to vote.
-She felt that each generation needed guidance and help the next one as well.
-Her activism reached many people throughout many years.
+She served seven terms, holding office until 2003.
+She was a Democrat.
+Christian served on the Education, Rules, and Appropriations Committees.

 Outside of Christian’s political and educational activism, she was a member of countless boards and committees.
-She was involved in the Virginia Legislative Black Caucus as the Chair, Junior League of Hampton Roads, Hampton City School Board, was the past president of the Peninsula Association for Sickle Cell Anemia, American Association of University Women, Council member of NAACP (Virginia), as well as many more.
-She was also the Co – director of the Barrett - Peake Heritage Foundation.
-She had a performing arts auditorium named after her; this was a result of the relationship and influence she had on the Thomas Nelson Community College.
-Christian was active in her church, First Baptist Church, in Hampton, Virginia.
-There was not a place that she went where she did not leave an impact.
+She was involved in the Virginia Legislative Black Caucus as the Chair, Junior League of Hampton Roads, Hampton City School Board, was the past president of the Peninsula Association for Sickle Cell Anemia, American Association of University Women, Council member of NAACP Virginia.
+She was also the codirector of the Barrett - Peake Heritage Foundation.
+Christian was also active in her church, First Baptist Church, in Hampton, Virginia.

-Legacy
+Death and legacy

-Mary Christian died on November 11, 2019.
+Mary Christian died on November 11, 2019 at the age of 95.
 After her death in 2019, Christian was recognized and mourned by many people across Virginia and the United States.
 Virginia delegates, representatives and other politicians spoke about her willingness to fight for change, justice and equality.
-Through her service on committees, such as the Education Committee, the House Appropriation and more, she continuously fought for education, people of color and healthcare.
-She was known for her service both through her activism, but also personally helping those that needed it.
-Many different people in different positions, from all over the country look up to Mary T. Christian, her work and the impact she left behind her.
+Christian was identified as having continuously fought for education, people of color, and healthcare.

+She had a performing arts auditorium named after her at Virginia Peninsula Community College.

+Mary T. Christian Elementary School of Hampton City Schools was also named after her.

+She was called ‘Dr. C’ by her many students.